PacificRebel/PacificRebel/README.md

 ## Interests
 - I love the TLDR newsletter, which is a perfect tech geek roundup for someone like me, who's juggling many things!
 - Pod Save America and Campaign HQ are essential listening to enable me to stay on top of US politics
-- I'm in the early stages of writing a book and scrollytelling project from more than 2,000 letters my grandparents
+- I'm in the early stages of writing a book from more than 2,000 letters my grandparents
   sent to each other when my grandfather was fighting in the Finnish Continuation War during WWII.